jfcherng-sublime/SublimeHQ-my-notes/lsp_clangd_tips.md

 I hardly write C/C++ codes on Windows but I did make some trying.
 The official LLVM/Clang support on Windows is for MSVC-only.
-So I use partial MSVC + LLVM/Clang combination to make `clangd` work.
+So I use MSVC + LLVM/Clang combination to make `clangd` work.

-1. Donwload the [Visual Studio Build Tools 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15) (maybe 2019 works as well) `vs_buildtools.exe`.
+1. Donwload the [Visual Studio Build Tools 2017](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=15) or [2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16) `vs_buildtools.exe`.
+I was using 2017 but now I am using 2019 so both of them should work.
 1. Execute `vs_buildtools.exe` and install `VC++ build tools`, `Windows 10 SDK` and `CMake VC++ tools` as shown in this [screenshot](https://raw.githubusercontent.com/jfcherng/my-Sublime-Text-notes/master/images/windows-vs_buildtools-for-clangd.png).
-1. Download the pre-built LLVM binaries from [here](http://releases.llvm.org/download.html) or even a nightly build from [here](https://llvm.org/builds/).
+1. Download the [stable pre-built LLVM binaries](http://releases.llvm.org/download.html) or even a [nightly build](https://llvm.org/builds/).
    Remember that the minimal version has to be `7` for `clangd` to work properly.
-I use a nightly build here anyway.
+By the way, I use a **nightly build** here we I am writing this note.
-1. Install the downloaded LLVM installer.
+1. Install the downloaded offline LLVM installer.
 1. Reboot your PC.
-1. I do not do any extra setup and `clangd` is working now.
+1. Make sure `clangd` is available from PATH.
+Open `cmd` and execute `$ clangd --version` should show something like `clangd version 9 (trunk)`.
-   I use the same LSP settings with the one I used in `Ubuntu` above.
+1. I use the same LSP settings with the one I used in `Ubuntu` above.
    Of course, you still have to deal with generating a `compile_commands.json` which seems to be a harder part on Windows.